-Aside from this, the MLIT is supporting various efforts, such as the introduction of cutting-edge CO_2 emissions decreasing technology and energy conserving renovation, as well as efforts by small and medium-sized contractors in building zero energy housing and certified low-carbon buildings, while also lowering the interest rate by using the Japan Housing Finance Agency's securitization support business framework.
+Aside from this, the MLIT is supporting various efforts, such as the introduction of cutting edge CO_2 emissions reducing technology and energy-saving renovation, as well as efforts by small and medium-sized contractors to work together to build ZEH (net zero energy housing) and certified low carbon buildings, while also lowering the interest rate by using the Japan Housing Finance Agency's securitization support business framework.
 In addition, it is working for the development and dissemination of things like the design and construction technology of energy-saving houses and buildings through holding workshops for design and construction professionals and providing support for the technological development of the leading private firms.